 Use a single whitespace to separate problem ID, binary answer, and score.
 The naming of the output file is up to you.
 We reccomend to use the name of the participant group-run.

 We ask you to prepare your software so that it can be executed via a command line call.
 You can choose freely among the available programming languages and among the operating systems Microsoft Windows 7 and Ubuntu 12.04.
 We will ask you to deploy your software onto a virtual machine that will be made accessible to you after registration.
 You will be able to reach the virtual machine via ssh and via remote desktop.
 Please test your software using one of the unit-test-scripts below.
 Download the script, fill in the required fields, and start it using the sh command.
-If the script runs without errors and if the correct output is produced, you can submit your software by sending your unit-test-script via e-mail.
+If the script runs without errors and if the correct output is produced, you can submit your software by sending your unit-test-script via e-mail to email@example.com.
 For more information see the PAN 2013 User Guide below.

 Note: By submitting your software you retain full copyrights.
 You agree to grant us usage rights only for the purpose of the PAN competition.
 We agree not to share your software with a third party or use it for other purposes than the PAN competition.

 The following table lists the F3 performances achieved by teams participating in predator identification: